ettoremiglioranza1012/DRCS/README.md

 ---

-## 1. Study Case: California Wildfires
+## 1. Case study: California Wildfires

 <p align="center">
   <img src="./media/DRCS_logo.png" alt="DRCS Logo" width="300"/>
 </p>

-While the system architecture, data ingestion mechanisms, and insight generation capabilities of the **Disaster Response Coordination System (DRCS)** are designed to be general-purpose and adaptable to any disaster scenario worldwide, a specific study case is necessary to demonstrate the system’s capabilities in action.
+While the system architecture, data ingestion mechanisms, and insight generation capabilities of the **Disaster Response Coordination System (DRCS)** are designed to be general-purpose and adaptable to any disaster scenario worldwide, a specific case study is necessary to demonstrate the system’s capabilities in action.

 ### Selected Scenario
 For this simulation, the development team chose to model a real-life disaster scenario involving **wildfires in California**, a region that has historically and recently (as of June 7, 2025) suffered significant damage due to this type of natural hazard.